cocaine/cocaine-core/README.md

 }
 ```

-All these requests can be secured by RSA encryption, just bump the protocol version to 3 (this can be forced in the command line parameters), specify the "username" field, and send the RSA digital signature after the request.
+All these requests can be secured by RSA encryption, just bump the __protocol__ version to 3 (this can be forced in the command line parameters), specify the __username__ field, and send the RSA digital signature after the request.
+The signatures will be verified against the corresponding user public keys in the server storage.